site24x7/chef-site24x7/README.md

+Community Page

 Chef Cookbook for Site24x7 services
 ===========

-Chef Cookbook for installing Site24x7 server monitoring agent.
-Requires Site24x7 account to use.
+This Chef Cookbook installs Site24x7 server monitoring agent on Linux platforms.
+This requires Site24x7 account to use.
+Sign Up Now for a Free Trial

-Platform
+Supported Platforms
 ============

-Linux OS including Centos, Debian, Fedora, Redhat, Suse, Ubuntu (Glibc version - 2.5 and above.)
+All Linux platforms with Glibc version - 2.5 and above,  including Centos, Debian, Fedora, Redhat, Suse, Ubuntu

 Requirements